gopal-sakshi/webpack44/resources/readMe.txt

 Solution:

-Looks like you're trying to open the web-page locally (via file:// protocol) i.e. double clicking the .html file.
-Unfortunately modules only work via HTTP(s), so all you need to do is use a local web server.
+Looks like you're trying to open the web-page locally (via file:// protocol)
+- ie by double clicking the .html file.
+- Unfortunately modules only work via HTTP(s), so all you need to do is use a local web server. if you want to use "import statement in js files" ===> then, you have to mention  <script type="module" ... >
+    then, you'll get CORS error
+- Option
+    run a localserver and serve the index.html file from there

-Other option: use CORS disabled mode
+- Other option: use CORS disabled mode
 -------------------------------------------------------------------

 # Error 03